tyronyiu/Uni/GLO375/2019-03-04-Public_Choice.md

 ![](https://i.ibb.co/jTgx5jY/two-party-system-median-voter.png)

-> If theres a two party system, they tend to the median option.
+> If theres a two party system, they tend to the median option. **IT's abput
+> convergence experienced by two polarised parties.**